What Is Place? What Is Space?

 Place (pleis) verb – past tense and participle placed (pleist): 1a) transitive, to put or set in a particular place, position, or situation; to station; to posit; figurative to set in some condition, or relation to other things.
 Often a mere synonym of put, set.
 1b) To put or set (a number of things) in the proper relative places, i.e., in order or position; to arrange, dispose, adjust.
 1c) Cricket, Baseball, and other ball games.
 To control and guide (the ball) in making a stroke or hit.
 2a) To appoint (a person) to a place or post; to put in office; specifically, to induct a pastorate.
 2b) To find a place or situation for; to arrange for the employment, living, or marriage of; to settle.
 Sometimes construed with forth (obsolete), out.
 3) To put (a thing) into a suitable or desirable place for some purpose.
 Specifically 3a) To put out (money, funds) at interest; to invest.
 Often with out.
 3b) To put into the hands of a particular (selected) person or firm (an order for something to be supplied).
 3c) To dispose of to a customer.
 3d) To arrange for the performance or publication of: a play, literary production, or the like.
 4) figurative To put, set, fix, repose (faith, confidence, esteem, etc.) in or on a particular person or thing.
 5) To determine or indicate the place of; to assign a place to.
 5a) To assign or refer to a particular locality or set of circumstances; to locate.
 5b) To assign a certain rank or station to; to rank, class.
 5c) To fix the chronological position of; to date; to fix, determine (a date).
 5d) Racing.
 To state the place or position of (a horse, etc.) among the competitors when passing the winning post, which is usually done officially of the first three only; to be placed, to obtain a place among the first three.
 5e) To determine who or what a particular person (or thing) is; to assign to a particular class or category; to determine the importance of; to identify or recognize.
 Origin U.S. 5f) intransitive, Racing, Athletics, etc. To achieve a certain place or position (in a race, etc.); to be placed, specifically among the first three (U.S. the first two).
 Also transferred sense.
 6) to assign, attribute, impute, ascribe.
 6a) To hold (a quality or attribute) to reside or consist in something.
 6b) to refer (a fact or circumstance) to something as a cause; to ‘put down’ to.
 Obsolete.
 7) Football (Rugby).
 To get (a goal) from a place-kick.

-Now, I will just give the definition of the renewed sense of place that I wish to speak about here, leaving the reader the possibility to discover the reasons for such change and the full implications of such definition in the forthcoming articles.
+Here, I’ll define the renewed sense of place I want to discuss, allowing readers to explore the reasons behind this shift and its full implications in upcoming articles.
 This is the way I understand the concept of place:

 For example, a photon is the place of physical processes; a carbon atom is the place of chemical processes; an amoeba is the place of biological processes; a termite’s nest is the place of social processes; New York City is the place of symbolic processes.
-The latter kind of processes – which I also call intellectual processes – are highly abstract processes, distinctive of the humankind only: while animals are able to modify and construct places that respond to their biological and social needs – a termite’s nest, a beehive etc. – only human beings modify and create places to satisfy their symbolic needs and aspirations.
-We have to point out that higher-order processes emerge from, and include, processes of lower order; therefore, for example, New York City is also the place of sociocultural processes, other than the place of those basic processes – physicochemical and biological processes – out of which sociocultural processes emerge.
+I also refer to the latter kind of processes as intellectual processes, which are highly abstract and unique to humans: while animals can modify their environments to meet their biological and social needs (e.g., a termite’s nest or a beehive), humans alone intervene in and modify places to fulfill their symbolic needs and aspirations.
+It’s important to note that higher-order processes arise from and incorporate lower-order processes.
+For instance, New York City is not only a place for sociocultural processes but also a place where basic physicochemical and biological processes occur.
 This means that every existing thing can be considered as a place: a place of processes.
-Otherwise stated: reality is a place, a complex place – or system -, a whole which has emergent properties irreducible to the simple addition of its constituent parts.
+In other words, reality is a complex system, a whole with emergent properties that cannot be reduced to the simple sum of its individual parts.
 This is also my view of ‘nature’, as an entangled system of processes.
 Place is this natural system of processes.
-The ‘natural’, so defined, includes the artificial (the human-made) as one of its constituent parts: mankind belongs to nature (see also On the Structure of Reality).
+According to this definition, the natural encompasses the artificial, or human-made, as a constituent part, and mankind is, therefore, a part of nature (see also On the Structure of Reality).
+Therefore, I define place as a system of processes, which leads us to the reality that everything exists contemporarily as a place and within a place—a place shaped by processes (Places Everywhere—Everything Is Place).

-What is peculiar with such definition is that the traditional distinction between that which occupies some place – that is matter – and that which is occupied – that is place (or space, according to substantivalist interpretations) – should be interpreted with respect to the constraints of language (which is a symbolic process of knowledge): actually, I believe the distinction between place and matter is first and foremost conceptual.
-Even if this definition is not precisely consonant with Aristotle’s fundamental definition of place (Aristotle rejects the identification between matter and place, even if place is definitely related to – and defined by – visible matter) I take Aristotle’s main character of place – its boundedness – as a mode to understand reality, as that which is bounded against that which is unbounded, or limitless.[2]
-Ultimately, I understand place as that which keeps reality together and ordered (not just the actual with the actual, but also the actual with the potential, or the concrete with the abstract, the physical with the ideal), and I believe this fact reconnects to the classical Greek vision according to which ‘a boundary is not that at which something stops, but that from which something begins its essential unfolding’, as Martin Heidegger acutely observed.[3]
+What’s peculiar about this definition is that the traditional distinction between matter, which occupies a place, and place (or space, according to substantivalist interpretations), which is occupied, should be understood in the context of language constraints—language, a symbolic process of knowledge.
+In fact, I believe the distinction between place and matter is primarily conceptual.
+Things are places (matter is place).
+Although this definition does not exactly align with Aristotle’s fundamental definition of place (Aristotle rejects the idea that matter and place are identical, even though place is closely tied to and defined by visible matter), I traditionally interpret Aristotle’s concept of place as boundedness, which helps me understand reality as a contrast between the bounded and the unbounded or limitless.[2]
+Ultimately, I understand place as the unifying force that brings reality together and orders it, linking not only the actual with the actual, but also the actual with the potential, the concrete with the abstract, the physical with the ideal, being with becoming, the present with the past and the future.
+This concept is reminiscent of the classical Greek vision, as Martin Heidegger astutely noted, where ‘a boundary is not that at which something stops, but that from which something begins its essential unfolding.’[3]

 a boundary is not that at which something stops, but that from which something begins its essential unfolding